jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 *At this point I prayed a prayer.
 I prayed many times before during Mass—I used to follow my mom there—but it was the first time in my life that I truly prayed.
 I prayed that Paul’s pain would be given to me instead—the selfish me that was so into meeting girls that I didn’t even notice Paul’s bad leg.*

 *Then, like Elijah and the priests of Baal in the Bible[^2], the Holy Spirit came down like a pillar of fire.
 I felt my body burning.
 I was shaking to the core—even now I tremble when I talk about it.
 I had a cool head—I could think clearly—but my whole body was hot.
 And I saw Jesus on the cross, bleeding.
-He was talking to me: “Do you know why I died?
+He was talking to me: “Do you see why I died?
 I died for your sins.”*

-*Then I saw my life like a panorama, with all the moments when I sinned.
+*Then I saw my life like a panorama, with all the moments where I sinned.
 I was in ninth-grade—what sin could a boy have?
 And I prayed two things—and this is true prayer: one, that Jesus would forgive me, that I was sorry; and two, for others, that my friend would be healed and that his sickness would come upon me in his place.
 He listened to the first prayer, but not the second.*

 *In my mind, this went on for five minutes.
 When I came to myself again, the prayer circle was gone, and three or four hours had passed.
 From that day on, I went to Mass out of my own volition.*

 *After that, like I was telling you yesterday, I proclaimed the Gospel to everyone with the passion of a Protestant—just naturally—with the fire that was in me.
 My friends would ask me questions about God, and the words that came out of my mouth in reply made them cry.
 And we went to Mass together.
 A third of my ninth-grade classmates became Catholic.
 One is now a parish priest in Gangnam.
 He always jokes that I’m the reason he’s stuck as a priest.
-To this day, he supports the Cambodia Mission.*
+To this day he supports the Cambodia Mission.*

-*But I also realized, through studying philosophy and theology at higher levels, that feeling was not everything.
+*But I also realized, through studying philosophy and theology at higher levels, that feeling is not everything.
 It’s much bigger than that.
 Passion alone means little.*

 <p style="text-align: center;">*</p>